Norhanms/Learn-typescript/src/README.md

 It will raise an error,

 ```
-error TS2322: Type 'number' is not assignable to type 'string'.
+<r>error</r> TS2322: Type 'number' is not assignable to type 'string'.

 13  let my_name:string=1;
 ```